 The La Sportiva Bushido II is the newest version of this tried and tested trail runner, known for its sensitivity and minimal protection that performs well over technical surfaces.
-It is a harder shoe that offers unparalleled stability, making it a great option to tackle super nasty terrain.
+It is a harder shoe with fantastic stability, making it an excellent option for tackling super nasty terrain.
 In this new update, La Sportiva integrates a new type of foam, which makes the shoe more responsive.
 The heel cup has also been redesigned to slip less (which it does), and the toe cap is reinforced for what we hope is a higher level of durability.
 Unfortunately, the toe box is narrower than it previously was, making it harder for toe splay.
 This trail runner still lives up to its reputation, offering fantastic performance for those who prefer a less cushioned and protective trail runner.

 La Sportiva Bushido 2 - Women's Review